MacBook Pro users petition Apple to recall and replace defective keyboards

-If the latest iPhone battery replacement controversy hadn’t generated enough bad publicity for Apple, the company now faces another issue: Demands to fully recall and replace the keyboards on current-generation MacBook Pro laptops.
-A new petition has already gathered hundreds of signatures, claiming that “[e]very one of Apple’s current-gen MacBook Pro models… is sold with a keyboard that can become defective at any moment due to a design failure.”
+If the latest iPhone battery replacement controversy hadn’t generated enough bad publicity for Apple, the company now faces another issue: demands to fully recall and replace the keyboards on current-generation MacBook Pro laptops.
+A new petition has already gathered hundreds of signatures, claiming that “[e]very one of Apple’s current-gen MacBook Pro models … is sold with a keyboard that can become defective at any moment due to a design failure.”

 Apple controversially debuted a new “butterfly” keyswitch design in its ultra-slim 12″ MacBook before incorporating an improved second-generation version in 2016 and 2017 MacBook Pros.
 The company says that to fit a full-sized keyboard into the MacBook, it “designed a keyboard from the ground up — including each key and its underlying mechanism.
 This makes the whole keyboard not only much thinner, but also more comfortable and precise, so your fingers feel right at home.”